 “Noooo,” Iona chuckled.
 “Not even close.
 It’s based on a fictional city called Basin, hence the play on the word ‘sin.’
 As you can see, I love that movie.
 It’s definitely a little gritty and macabre, but kinda artsy in its own way.
 Hard to explain unless you see if for yourself.
-Totally worth it just to see Dawson shimmy around in that outfit, though!”
-Iona didn’t try to hide her lust for the actress.
+Totally worth it just to see Dawson shimmy around in that outfit, though!
+I think Dawson is actually bi.”
+Iona didn’t seem abashed at hiding her lust for the actress.

 Estelle laughed.
 “So can I ask a personal question?

 “Are you lesbian or bi?”

 “Same here,” Estelle chirped.
 “Ya know how they say some people have good ‘gaydar,’ well I think I have a pretty keen sense of ‘bi-dar.’”

 Iona bust out laughing.
 “Bi-dar.
 Huh, that’s a new one, but I get where you’re coming from.”